AdobeDocs/experience-manager-64.en/help/release-notes/sp-release-notes.md

 * AEM Assets is now configured with Brand Portal through Adobe I/O.

+* Updated the jQuery version bundled in ContextHub to 3.4.1.

 ## List of changes {#list-of-changes}

 ### Sites {#sites}